maelh/hxd-plugin-framework/Implementation guidelines.md

 ### Short version

 Use strtol/wcstol (and similar).
-See str2int() in StrUtils.cpp for a correct wrapper that takes care of all the necessary subtleties.
+See str2int() in CStrUtils.c for a correct wrapper that takes care of all the necessary subtleties.
 A str2float() would use strtof/wcstof in a similar way, to handle single precision floats.